Best Camping Blankets of 2026

 • Corner and side loops for anchoring

-• Functional & durable carry case
+• Functional and durable carry case

 Cons